 - Common Name: Venezuelan Troupial, Turpial, Troupial, Northern Troupial, Common Troupial

-The head is covered with a black hood, and the face shows a blue-gray eye ring of bare skin that extends to a point behind the eye.
+The head is covered with a black hood, and the face shows a blue-gray eye ring of bare skin that extends to a sharp point behind the eye.
 The nape and upper mantle are bright orange, creating a full orange collar around the neck that contrasts with the black back.
 The wings are black with a large white patch, and the rump is orange.
 The black hood extends down onto the breast, forming a jagged, zig-zag line where it contrasts with the orange underparts.
 The undertail coverts are paler yellow-orange.
 The eyes are pale, and the legs and feet are gray-black.

 Juveniles have similar markings but are paler, even yellowish, with a brown wash over the black parts of their plumage.
 The eye skin of young birds is also duller.

-Habitat and Migration:
+Venezuelan Troupial Habitat and Distribution

-These birds are found in South America from northeastern Colombia through northern Venezuela, as well as on larger Caribbean islands, including Aruba, Curacao, Bonaire, Antigua, Grenada and Dominica.
+These tropical birds prefer woodland habitats with lush, dense vegetation, including scrub areas and overgrown grasslands as well as fruit plantations.
+Venezuelan troupials adapt well to fragmented habitats and forest edges.
+They can be seen up to 1,600 feet in elevation, but rarely venture any higher in altitude.
+These birds are found in South America from northeastern Colombia through northern Venezuela, as well as on larger Caribbean islands, including Aruba, Curacao, Bonaire, Antigua, Grenada, and Dominica.
 Venezuelan troupials have also been introduced to Puerto Rico and the Virgin Islands, both places where they thrive.

 Venezuelan troupials are generally solitary or may be found in pairs, though they do join in small family groups after the breeding season.
 They can be aggressively territorial, particularly when nesting, and will vigorously chase intruders away from their nests.
 When foraging, they often stay on the ground seeking out fallen fruit, and when they sing, they perch in a high, visible spot.